intel/he-transformer/examples/MNIST/README.md

 ## HE_SEAL backend
 ### Plaintext
-To test a netowrk using the HE_SEAL backend using unencrypted data (for debugging only), call
+To test a network using the HE_SEAL backend using unencrypted data (for debugging only), call
 ```bash
 python test.py --batch_size=100 \
                --backend=HE_SEAL \